-Figure 4 gives a visual impression of those results.
-It depicts the development of the determinants of labor productivity and provides a decomposition of the productivity adjustment.
-The figures show the fast adjustment and the vanishing of gaps for prices and the utilization of labor.
-The nominal, real and cyclical adjusted labor productivity gaps nearly coincide in the most recent years.
-The adjustment of real wages and especially total factor productivity was slower.
+Average East Germany relative to average of West Germany, logarithmic values determinants of labor productivity and provides a decomposition of the productivity adjustment.
+The left-hand plot shows the fast adjustment and the vanishing of gaps for prices p and the utilization of labor \hat{U}l .
+Correspondingly, the nominal $p \cdot Y/L$, real Y/L and cyclical adjusted labor productivity gap $\hat{\pi}l$ are nearly identical in the most recent years (see the right-hand plot).
+The adjustment of real wages w/p and especially total factor productivity $\hat{\theta}$ was slower.
 The corresponding equilibrium gaps are about 25 percent, thereby yielding nearly equal contributions to the about 25 percent labor productivity gap.